Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Analysis of Decoy Answers' Effects

 Specifically, among the 69,817 training samples, there are 19,503 unique correct answers and each one of them is used about 3.6 times as correct answers to a question.
 However, among all the $69,817 \times 3 \approx 210K$ decoys, each correct answer appears 7.2 times on average, far below a chance level of 10.7 times ($210K \div 19,503 \approx 10.7$).
 This disparity exists in the test samples too.
 Consequently, the following rule, computing each answer's likelihood of being correct,

 should perform well.
-Essentially, it measures how unbiased $C$ is used as the target and the decoys.
-Indeed, it attains an accuracy of 48.73\% on the test data, far better than the random ingguess and is close to the learning model using the answers information only (the ``A'' row in Table~\ref{t_flaw_v7w}).
+Essentially, it measures how unbiased C is used as the target and the decoys.
+Indeed, it attains an accuracy of 48.73\% on the test data, far better than the random guess and is close to the learning model using the answers' information only (the ``A'' row in Table~\ref{t_flaw_v7w}).

 \paragraph{Good rules for designing decoys} Based on our analysis, we summarize the following guidance rules to design decoys: (1) \textbf{\QUflat}.
 The decoys need to be equally plausible to the question.
 Otherwise, machines can rely on the correlation between the question and candidate answers to tell the target from decoys, even without the images.
 Note that this is a principle that is being followed by most datasets.
 (2) \textbf{\AUflat}.
 The decoys answers should be equally likely used as the correct answers.
 (3) \textbf{\IUflat}.
 The decoys need to be plausible to the image.
 That is, they should appear in the image, or there exist questions so that the decoys can be treated as targets to the image.
-Otherwise, visual QA can be resolved by objects, attributes, or concepts detection in images, even without the questions.
+Otherwise, Visual QA can be resolved by objects, attributes, or concepts detection in images, even without the questions.

 Ideally, each decoy in an IQA triplet should meet the three principles. \textbf{\AUflat} is comparably easier to achieve by \emph{reusing terms in the whole set of targets as decoys.} On the contrary, a decoy may hardly meet \textbf{\QU} and \textbf{\IU} simultaneously\footnote{E.g., in Fig~\ref{fConcept}, for the question ``What vehicle is pictured?'', the only answer that meets both principles is ``train'', which is the correct answer instead of being a decoy.}.
-However, as long as all decoys of an IQA triplet meet \textbf{\AUflat} and some meet \textbf{\QU} and others meet \textbf{\IU}, the triplet as a whole still achieves the three principles --- a machine ignoring either the images or the questions will likely perform poorly.
+However, as long as all decoys of an IQA triplet meet \textbf{\AUflat} and some meet \textbf{\QU} and others meet \textbf{\IU}, the triplet as a whole still achieves the three principles --- a machine ignoring either images or questions will likely perform poorly.